nephio-project/catalog/nephio/optional/argo-cd-app/README.md

 ## Description

-Provisions an ArgoCD Applicationion, Respository, and Secrets for a Nephio workload cluster.
+Provisions an ArgoCD Application and the Argo specific Secrets for a Nephio workload cluster.
 The provisioned resources will be named after the package name.

 This package is designed to be deployed to the mgmt cluster's default namespace as a PackageVariant in